QilinGu/udacity_ml/projects/capstone/README.md

 4. [PyMunk](http://www.pymunk.org/en/latest/) for physics
 5. [Numpy](http://www.numpy.org/) for math

 This has been successfully tested on a MacBook Pro running OS X El Capitan.
-We welcome contributors to test on other platforms!

 ### Running the code
 After successfully cloning this repository and installing all the prerequisites, ```cd``` to